odoo/documentation/content/applications/inventory_and_mrp/inventory/shipping_receiving/setup_configuration/fedex.rst

 =================

-Integrating a FedEx account with Odoo's **Inventory** app makes it possible to :doc:`calculate shipping rates <delivery_method>`, and :doc:`generate shipping labels <labels>` within Odoo.
+Integrating a FedEx account with Odoo's **Inventory** app makes it possible to :doc:`calculate shipping rates <../setup_configuration>`, and :doc:`generate shipping labels <labels>` within Odoo.
 This is accomplished by enabling the FedEx *shipping connector*, then configuring at least one *shipping method*.

 .. note::
    This documentation contains configuration details specific to FedEx integration.
 See the